clearmatics/zeth/pyClient/README.md

 ## Depositing funds

-Alice can deposit funds from the address in `eth-address` into the Zeth instance, as a private Zeth note, spendable with her secret key `zeth-key.json`:
+Alice can deposit funds from the address in `eth-address` into the Zeth mixer instance, as a private Zeth note, spendable with her secret key `zeth-key.json`:

 ```console